jcccaz/carloscasabianca.github.io/leak.md

 **status:** observed

 **question:**
-When multiple models contribute to an output,
-can the decision path be reconstructed after the fact?
+If I use three different models to write a paper, who actually wrote it?
+And can I prove it later?

 **note:**
-Problem acknowledged.
-No clean solution identified.
+Right now, the answer is "no idea."
+That's going to be a problem.

 ---